Methods of dispute resolution: arbitration

 You and the other person or company must both agree and voluntarily go to arbitration.

-Arbitration can be used for a range of problems, such as those about goods and services.
+Arbitration can be used for a range of problems, including those about non-delivery of goods or poor quality of services.

 If you have a complaint with a business, and they are a member of a trade association, ask the trade association whether they have an arbitration scheme to deal with your problem.